Xs-761/p8105_hw3_ez2384/HW3.md

     ## 6 2024  Jan   member 16753
     ## 7 2024  July  casual 10894
     ## 8 2024  July  member 36262

+- Comment on table_by_YearMonthType
+  - The total number of riders rise considerably each year from 2020 to 2024, and has risen from 12480 riders in Jan.2020 to 47156 riders in July.2024.
+  - The total number of members rise steadily and considerably each time interval from Jan.2020 to July.2020 to Jan.2024 to July.2024
+  - Overall, for each timeslot, the number of members are considerably lower compared to the number of casual riders at that time.

 ``` r
 # Top 5 originating stations and the corresponding number of rides in July.2024